-The services provided within our Memory Care Programs are tailored to preserve as much independence as possible.
+The services provided within our senior Memory Care program in Salem, VA, are tailored to preserve as much independence as possible.
 Helping individuals to accomplish simple, daily tasks affords residents a sense of dignity and empowers them to be successful.

 Richfield’s Joseph C. Thomas Center offers two households that are dedicated to memory care.
 Within these households, we incorporate resident-directed approaches and life enrichment programming with the goal of increasing quality of life for residents and improving their level of satisfaction and well-being.

-As needs change, the Richfield Health Center offers memory care for residents needing an environment that is secure and nurturing.
+As needs change, the Health Center – Salem offers memory care for residents needing an environment that is secure and nurturing.
 To find out more about amenities and services at Joseph C. Thomas click here.

 Residents enjoy a safe and nurturing environment within the Memory Care program.

 Our team members recognize that moving can be especially difficult for an older adult with memory loss.
 To help alleviate some of the stress that comes with moving, every effort is made to create spaces that are comfortable and inviting.

 At Richfield Living, creating a homelike environment for our Memory Care seniors starts with our household approach to dementia care.
 No more than 16 people reside in a memory care household.
 The surroundings help keep residents from feeling overwhelmed.
 Our senior memory care households feature stunning views of the mountains in the Roanoke Valley, as well as private rooms with private baths where residents have space for their favorite belongings.
 These rooms are clustered around a shared living space that includes a ‘house’ kitchen, comfortable common areas, and security systems to help ensure resident safety.

 Other benefits the memory care household offers include: